 - Intentionally.
 You cannot accidentally commit vandalism.
 For example, if you're painting your house and accidentally spill some paint on your neighbor's fence, you have not vandalized the property.
 (However, you’d still be legally obligated to pay for repairs to the fence.)
 To commit the crime of vandalism, you must damage the property on purpose.

 In general, vandalism is not a serious crime unless the property destroyed is worth a lot of money.
 Many acts of vandalism are misdemeanors, meaning the maximum penalties include fines and up to a year in the local jail.
 However, vandalism that results in serious damage to valuable property is a felony.
 Defendants charged with a felony can face more than a year in state prison and significant fines.

-Most states categorize damage to property worth less than $500 as a misdemeanor, while anything worth $500 or more is a felony.
+Many states categorize damage to property worth less than $1,000 as a misdemeanor, while anything worth $1,000 or more is a felony.
 This amount can differ among states or depending on the type of property.
-For example, some states set a $250 limit to misdemeanors, but consider any damage to a motor vehicle a felony.
+For example, some states set a $500 limit to misdemeanors but consider any damage to a motor vehicle a felony.

 Each state has its own set of penalties that cover vandalism.
 Here are the most commonly encountered punishments.

 - Jail.
 A jail sentence for vandalism can range from a few days in jail to several years in prison, depending on the amount of damage done.
 If you have a previous conviction for vandalism or have a criminal record for any other offenses, you may face increased jail penalties.

 - Fines.
 Fines for vandalism differ widely by state as well, ranging from several hundred dollars to up to $25,000 or more for the most serious offenses.
 You pay these fines directly to the court and not to the property owner.

 - Restitution.
 Restitution is the money you pay the property owner for the damage you caused.
 The money is in addition to the fine you have to pay, and you usually have to pay enough so the owner can repair or replace the damaged property.